-The Langtang Gosaikunda combines two trekking routes – the Langtang Valley and the high-altitude lakes at Gosaikunda.
+The Langtang Gosaikunda trek combines two trekking routes – the Langtang Valley and the high-altitude lakes at Gosaikunda.
+This narrow valley lies just north of Kathmandu and was designated Nepal’s first national park in 1971.

 This amazingly beautiful trek is a popular and rewarding choice for those who want to explore mid-range hills and meet the people who inhabit them, learning something of their culture, lifestyles, Buddhist and Hindu traditions.
 Buddhist culture is strong here and you can visit beautiful monasteries like Shin Gompa and much of the route is marked by colorful prayer flags and mani-walls.
 Gosaikunda is particularly sacred to Hindus and attracts many pilgrims.